 - Occipital lobe: visual perception (e.g. looking at a painting)

-The exact functions of our brain areas are more complex than we described, but in this article we will focus on what’s relevant to you.
+The exact functions of our brain areas are more complex than we described, but in this article, we will focus on what’s relevant to you.

 The different structures are highly connected and work together closely.
 An example is listening to music.
-Vibration-sensitive neurons in your ear give a signal to a specialised area in the brain, which passes it to other areas to extract notes, instruments and voices.
+Vibration-sensitive neurons in your ear give a signal to a specialised area of the brain, which passes it to other areas to extract notes, instruments and voices.
 Eventually, all signals from different sensory systems are processed and fused together for you to consciously perceive the song.